 material provided

 and date material

 was returned.

 Records

 documenting

 investigations of

 police department

 personnel for

 violations of laws,

 rules or policies and

 may include findings

 and dispositions of

 investigations.

 Records often

 include: complaints,

 correspondence,

-Internal Investigations investigatory reports,
+investigatory reports,

-Case Files interviews, hearing Semi-permanent: Keep 10 years after employee separation.
+Internal Investigations interviews, hearing Semi-permanent: Keep 10 years after employee separation.

-summaries,
+Case Files summaries,

 testimony, etc.

-Information usually

-includes: the name
+Information usually includes: the name

 of the officer

 investigated, reason,

 location of violation,

 date, accomplices'

 names and

 addresses, witnesses'

 names and

 addresses, action

 taken, etc.

 Reports, statements,

 summaries,

 correspondence and

 other records Semi-permanent: Keep five years after fiscal year end.

 documenting and

 Investment Records tracking investments Note: Idaho Code 50-907(2)(a) provides that these records must

 made by the city, be kept at least five years.

 including the Local

 Government

 Investment Pool.

 Records

 documenting youths

 taken into temporary

 custody by the

 department.
 The

 Juvenile Temporary action is not

 Custody Records considered an arrest.

 Information

 typically includes:

 name, age and

-address of the youth; Temporary: Keep three years.
+address of the youth;

-name and address of remporary, receptance years.
+name and address of Temporary: Keep three years.

 the person having

 legal or physical

 custody of the youth;

 reasons for and

 circumstances under

 which the youth was

-taken into temporary
+which the youth was taken into temporary

-custody; and related
+which the youth was taken into temporary custody; and related